Latch: Crossbar

 A crossbar, sometimes called a bolt or draw bolt, is a historically common and simple means of barring a door.
 In its most primitive form it employs a plank or beam held by or placed onto open cleats on a door, which is shifted to be held fast by a corresponding cleat on an adjacent jamb.

 A crossbar for double doors employs the same principle, but, in most cases, must be manually set in place and removed due to its width being greater than both doors.

 A crossbar for a single jamb may be "captured" on the door by U-shaped bails, or anchored by a bolt on its inboard end and pivoted up and down into open cleats, making it a form of latch.

 A "draw bolt" style closure adds a handle for sliding its bolt - the source of the term "bolting a door".
-A variant with a slot in the handle for dropping it over a hasp to secure it with a lock is known as an aldrop.
+A variant with a slot in the handle for dropping it over a staple to secure it with a lock is known as an aldrop.
 Most modern draw bolts are made of metal, and may be used to secure a door from the outside or the in.